 - Tetralogy of Fallot adult community

 To learn more about CHD, check our other webpages.

 - Working with healthcare providers

-This article was written in collaboration with Barbara Bailey, ACHD nurse practitioner at the University Health Network in Toronto, and Lori Constable-Smolcic, ACHD patient and nurse.
+This article was written by Shelagh Ross – who lives with congenital heart disease – in collaboration with Barbara Bailey, nurse practitioner at the ACHD program, Peter Munk Cardiac Centre; and Lori Constable-Smolcic, ACHD patient and nurse.